 - 7.16 Through consultation with the community, and the work of the Tasburgh Design Code and the Housing Needs Assessment, policy TAS9 draws out what is specifically needed for the site.
 Given the location of the site, there is an opportunity to provide: - A play area for whole parish use, given the site is adjacent to the primary school.
-This may be beyond the expectation of the developer to provide formal open space, but would create an asset for community use. - A public green space at the front of the development that would reflect the rural feel of the village and provide a village green space. - 7.17 These opportunities may act as a basis for detailed discussions which take place on the eventual development of the site between South Norfolk Council and the landowner/developer.
+This may be beyond the expectation of the developer to provide formal open space, but would create an asset for community use. - A public green space at the front of the development that would reflect the rural feel of the village and provide a village green space. - 7.17 Given there are problems of traffic congestion and pedestrian safety on Henry Preston Road outside the primary school, further vehicular traffic is not welcomed.
+There is concern that access to the site next to the school would enable a rat run.
+Therefore, policy TAS9 states that only pedestrian/cycle access is required off Henry Preston Road, with vehicular access from Church Road.